Vale prepare to face fellow promoted side Exeter City for the third this season as Vale Park plays host once again on Saturday afternoon.

 THE MAN AT THE HELM: Gary Caldwell

-The Grecians made the appointment of former Scottish international, Gary Caldwell, on the 24th October this year after their previous manager, Matt Taylor, left for Rotherham United earlier in the month.
+The Grecians made the appointment of former Scottish international, Gary Caldwell, in October 2022.

 Caldwell had been out of management for three years before the call came from Exeter, with his last role in coaching coming in 2019, as boss at Partick Thistle.